NebeyouMusie/Invoice-Email-Reminder-Automation/README.md

 ### Workflow Steps

-1. **Schedule Trigger**
+1. **Schedule Trigger:**
-   Initiates the workflow daily at a preset time.
+- Initiates the workflow daily at a preset time.

-2. **Get Row(s) in Sheet**
+2. **Get Row(s) in Sheet:**
-   Retrieves all invoice records from a specified Google Sheets document.
+   - Retrieves all invoice records from a specified Google Sheets document.

-3. **Filter Unsent Messages**
+3. **Filter Unsent Messages:**
-   Filters out invoices where a reminder or thank-you email hasn’t yet been sent (avoids duplicates).
+   - Filters out invoices where a reminder or thank-you email hasn’t yet been sent (avoids duplicates).

-4. **Switch (Invoice Status Check)**
+4. **Switch (Invoice Status Check):**
-   Evaluates the payment status for each invoice: Unpaid, Partial Paid, or Paid.
+   - Evaluates the payment status for each invoice: Unpaid, Partial Paid, or Paid.

-5. **Send Email via Gmail**
+5. **Send Email via Gmail:**
    - **Unpaid:** Sends a reminder message.
    - **Partial:** Sends a partial payment reminder.
    - **Paid:** Sends a thank-you message.